EndoUFM: Utilizing Foundation Models for Monocular depth estimation of endoscopic images: Experiments

-The quantitative results on the SCARED dataset, detailed in Table \ref{tabscared}, demonstrate the superiority of our EndoUFM framework.
-Our model achieves state-of-the-art performance across all seven evaluation metrics.
+The quantitative results on the SCARED dataset, detailed in Table \ref{tabscared}, demonstrate the superiority of the EndoUFM framework.
+The proposed model achieves state-of-the-art performance across all seven evaluation metrics.
 Earlier methods like Monodepth2, designed for natural images, struggle with the unique challenges of endoscopic scenes, such as variable lighting and specular reflections.
-While AF-SfMLearner and IID-SfMLearner introduced mechanisms to handle illumination inconsistencies, and MonoPCC utilized frequency domain information to achieve better results, our method surpasses them all.
-The direct application of the Depth Anything model, pre-trained on natural images, yields suboptimal results due to the significant domain gap.
+While AF-SfMLearner and IID-SfMLearner introduce mechanisms to handle illumination inconsistencies, and MonoPCC utilize frequency domain information to achieve better results, the proposed method surpasses them all.
+The direct application of the Depth Anything Model, pre-trained on natural images, yields suboptimal results due to the significant domain gap.
 EndoDAC, which represents an initial effort in fine-tuning foundation models for endoscopy, shows improved performance.
-However, our method, with its more sophisticated integration of dual foundation models and advanced fine-tuning strategy, sets a new benchmark.
-Notably, EndoUFM reduces the Sq Rel by 9.17\% compared to MonoPCC and 17.02\% compared to EndoDAC, and it lowers the RMSE by 7.73\% and 11.04\% against the same models, respectively.
+However, the proposed method, with its more sophisticated integration of dual foundation models and advanced fine-tuning strategy, sets a new benchmark.
+Notably, EndoUFM reduces the Sq Rel by 13.86\% compared to MonoPCC and 10.70\% compared to EndoDAC, and it lowers the RMSE by 10.29\% and 6.78\% against the same models, respectively.

-In terms of model complexity, our model has only 1.67M trainable parameters, which is merely 1.7\% of the parameters of the depth estimation network.
-This indicates that our method achieves an excellent balance between lightweight design and performance, making it highly suitable for practical deployment in minimally invasive surgical robot systems.
+In terms of model complexity, the proposed model has only 1.67M trainable parameters, which is merely 1.7\% of the parameters of the depth estimation network.
+This indicates that the method achieves an excellent balance between lightweight design and performance, making it highly suitable for practical deployment in minimally invasive surgical robot systems.